Old Post Office (Washington, D.C.): Trump International Hotel

-Reviews

 A December 2016 review in Vanity Fair described the hotel as grand on the outside, a complete disaster and "a frightful dump" on the inside.
 In December 2016, Luxury Travel Intelligence reviewed the Trump Hotel and found major shortcomings in its service and operations.
 It called the decor "garish", said that it was not suited to the discerning business traveler, and ranked it as the third worst hotel in the world.
 On February 20, 2018, the hotel was named to the Forbes Travel Guide Five Star list for 2018 and later that year, it was named to Forbes' inaugural World's Most Luxurious Hotels list.
 A Condé Nast Traveler article in May 2018 praised the restaurants and the service at the hotel.
 On February 20, 2019, Forbes Travel Guide renewed the Five Star rating for 2019.
 The hotel has also achieved the number 1 rating on TripAdvisor.com for all Washington hotels.

-Restaurant controversy

 The Trump Organization initially entered into contracts with chefs José Andrés and Geoffrey Zakarian to open restaurants in the atrium and in the northwest corner of the Organization's planned new hotel.
 However, both chefs pulled out of the deals after Donald Trump made controversial public comments about Mexicans in June 2015, before the hotel had opened.
 The ensuing legal disputes were settled in April 2017.

-Impacts on Pennsylvania Avenue

 For 16 years until 2015, the Sakura Matsuri-Japanese Street Festival, the largest Japanese Cultural Festival in the United States, took place throughout a spring-time day on Pennsylvania Avenue in front of the Old Post Office Building.
 The Festival's location enabled the event to be near the route of the annual Cherry Blossom Parade, which traveled nearby along Constitution Avenue during the same day (see National Cherry Blossom Festival).

 However, in 2016 and 2017, the Street Festival's organizers were forced to move their event to a distant location in Washington.
 The Festival's relocation became necessary after the Trump Organization negotiated a deal with the Government of the District of Columbia that requires a 20 ft lane on Pennsylvania Avenue to remain open to the Trump International Hotel's customers and valet parking service except during major events such as presidential inaugural parades, thus leaving insufficient space on the Avenue for the festival's activities and for those of other events formerly held near the building.